edibotopic/edibotopic-website/content/notes/stokes-law.md

 ## Measurement of viscosity

-The equation can be rearranged to solve for the viscosity if the solvent:
+The equation can be rearranged to solve for the viscosity of the solvent:

 $$\mu = \frac{D^2 \cdot (\rho_{ball} - \rho_{liquid}) \cdot g }{18 \cdot v}$$